Monkey Island 2: LeChuck's Revenge: Production

+Engine and interface

-Describing the core aspects of Monkey Island 2 development in 2008, Rogue Leaders: The Story of LucasArts author Rob Smith wrote that the project was sophisticated design-wise and, at the same time, "from a technology standpoint, [the game was not] particularly complex".
-Monkey Island 2 was built atop the fifth revision of LucasArts' proprietary SCUMM engine, which was simultaneously used in the production of Indiana Jones and the Fate of Atlantis.
-The company had gradually modified the technology since its original use in their adventure game Maniac Mansion.
-By the time that Monkey Island 2 began production, the company had embedded in the engine a dedicated interpreter for the SCUMM scripting language that was internally dubbed SPUTUM and a number of background programs that managed the location of Monkey Island 2 objects and characters as well as simulated the activities of the latter in the game.
-This included FLEM, the code for the identification of interactive objects and the movement patterns of the in-game personalities, and BILE, a "cel-based animation emulator" that allowed artists to render motions for individual body parts of the characters.
-The variety of SCUMM's subset programs allowed the engine to maintain the execution of multiple script functions with regard to a given entity within the game, such as those handling the rendition of that asset's audiovisual data.
-Whereas the engine had been originally designed as cross-platform, Monkey Island 2 was developed around personal computers (PC) that used the MS-DOS operating system, as with LucasArts' other concurrently produced games.
+Monkey Island 2 uses the fifth revision of LucasArts' proprietary game engine, SCUMM.
+The company added a dedicated interpreter for the scripting language (internally dubbed SPUTUM), and background programs that managed the location of objects and characters and simulated character activities.
+This included FLEM, the code for object states and walking area boundaries, and BILE, a "cel-based animation emulator" that allowed artists to animate individual body parts.
+The variety of subset programs allowed the engine to execute multiple script functions for an entity, such as those handling the rendition of its audiovisual data.
+Though the engine was designed as cross-platform, Monkey Island 2 was developed for IBM PC compatibles with the MS-DOS operating system, as with LucasArts' other games at the time.